CEduardoSQ/peru_poverty_sat/CONTRIBUTING.md

 2. Make your changes.

-3. Commit your changes, follow the [Conventional Commits][3] specification.
+3. Commit your changes, follow the [Conventional Commits][conventional-commits] specification.
 For example:

     - `feat: add data preprocessing step`

     - `fix: correct typo in README`